ConvincibleMedia/jekyll-relationships/readme.md

 	* Protections against loops (including the 0-length case of self-reference) are built-in.
 If an ancestor/descendant chain attempts to make a link that forms a loop, the chain is broken before adding that link and the attempted link is deleted.
 A warning is issued but processing otherwise continues.
 * Having built the graph, the tree links are filled in on each document:
   * `parents` and `children` are set as arrays of the immediate ancestors/descendants as reference hashes.
   * `ancestors` and `descendants` are set as arrays where each element is a reference hash.
 In this situation the hash gains the property `distance`, which is 0 for self, 1 for immediate parent/child, 2 for grandparent/grandchild, etc. The arrays are in ascending distance order.
+If an item can be reached by multiple paths, the shortest path gives the distance.

 ### Max